nicholaswmin/automap/README.md

 as it gets; it cannot capture *any* semantics of business logic nor does it try to.

-This package allows you to keep your OOP structures and use Redis for persistence yet without incurring a considerable mapping performance penalty, which would defeat the entire purpose of using Redis for persistence.
+This module allows you to keep your OOP structures and use Redis for persistence yet without incurring a considerable mapping performance penalty, which would defeat the entire purpose of using Redis for persistence.